Ways to sell

 If no transactions have taken place in the last 25 years, then the property could be unregistered and you should have the title deeds to the property.
 You may hold these or your lender may have them if you still have a mortgage, either way your conveyancer will need these to sell the property.

-Step 4 – Complete a questionnaires for your buyers
+Step 4 – Complete property forms and questionnaires

 Before you exchange contracts, you’ll need to complete and return detailed questionnaires for your buyers, about the property, and what you intend to include with the sale.
 This can include a Property Information form which has specific details about the property, its boundaries, any alterations to the property etc. and a Fixtures, Fittings and Contents form to say what you will be taking and leaving behind.